Caring for children’s feet

 • Keep practising, as soon as they have managed it, keep practising!
 It will get quicker and easier with time.

 Good luck with your life-skill homeschooling, remember this won’t be forever.
-If you are concerned about an issue with your child’s feet, book a telehealth appointment with us.
+If you are concerned about an issue with your child’s feet, book an appointment with us.

 Related Blogs